 My sister arrives and things feel a little more normal.
 My wife’s friends arrive and normalcy continues.
 A nurse arrives and I’m annoyed once again.

 In walks a nurse and pop goes the weasel.
-Jose goes bonkers.
+My son goes bonkers.
 I’m crazy tired.
 My wife is crazy tired.
 And the nurse, well she’s just crazy.
-After she “checks in to see how things are going” (and wakes up Jose) she leaves.
-Not long after someone from the nursery arrives and takes Jose to weigh him.
+After she “checks in to see how things are going” (and wakes up my son) she leaves.
+Not long after someone from the nursery arrives and takes my son to weigh him.
 Peace at last.
 Peace at last.
 Thank God Almighty, peace at last.
 Thirty minutes later he’s back and asleep.
 Not for long though.
-No, the rest of the night Jose is in and out of la la land.
+No, the rest of the night my son is in and out of la la land.
 I never actually woke up the next day because I never actually fell asleep.
 But when the next day did arrive, I was ready for whatever was to come my way.
 Or not.

 I’m gonna spare you the detailed account of the next three days, but I will say that Monday, Tuesday and Wednesday were duplicates of Sunday.
 Nurses, lactation consultants, cafeteria peeps, even volunteers came and went like we were living in a commune.
 No quiet even when there was quiet.